naver/hubblemon/Readme.md

 Hubblemon is a general purpose system, application monitoring & management tool which is made with python3 with Django framework.

 It's made for Arcus (memcached cloud for Naver corp) monitoring first time.
-And now it support various client plugins.
+And now it supports various client plugins.

 (You can read Korean readme file [here](Readme.kr.md))